 In all other circumstances, results SHALL be present and SHALL contain all results detected by the tool.
 If the tool did not detect any results, results SHALL be an empty array.

-resources property

-A run object MAY contain a property named resources whose value is a resources object (§3.41).
-A resources object represents items that can be localized, such as message strings and rule metadata.

 defaultEncoding property

 A run object MAY contain a property named defaultEncoding whose value is a string that provides a default for the encoding property (§3.23.9) of any artifact object (§3.23) in run.artifacts (§3.14.11) that refers to a text artifact.
 The string SHALL be one of the character set names specified in [IANA-ENC].
 The property value SHALL be case-insensitive.